BlogBehind the scenes

 • Sufficiently expert jhana meditators labeling their experiences with sufficient expertise

-• Sufficient SNR from our hardware
+• Sufficient signal-to-noise ratio from hardware

 • Correctly chosen analysis